saquibsaifee/leetcode/Palindrome.md

 Hint: [[Two Pointers Questions (C)]]

 # 125. Valid Palindrome
 A phrase is a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
-Alphanumeric characters include letters and numbers.
+Alphanumeric characters include letters and numbers.dd
 Given a string s, return true if it is a palindrome, or false otherwise.

 Example 1: